 The mention of alcohol rehab to a substance abuser can be terrifying.
-Most alcoholics or drug users will have relied on their substance of choice to make them feel better for a long time.
+Some of those suffering with alcohol use disorder or substance use disorders will have relied on their substance of choice to make them feel better for a long time.
 Alcohol and drugs are used to excite people or dull the senses so that they are numb to the situations that arise in the real world.

 A substance abuser can become very upset and disorientated easily should something not go to plan.
 They cope with this by drinking or taking drugs.

 For a substance abuser to make the decision to go to rehab, they must feel as though their lives are going nowhere and if they don’t get help soon, the worst could happen.
 This point in an addict’s life differs from person to person.
 For some people, seeing their loved ones upset because of their drug or alcohol abuse could be enough to get them to re-assess their lives.

 Alternatively, some may systematically lose the people they love, their jobs, their homes and everything that they once held dear to them.
 It could take something as drastic as an accidental overdose or suicide attempt to give them the wakeup call that they need to ask for help.

 The main reason that some don’t want to go to rehab is that they tell themselves that there isn’t a problem.
 A part of them will know that this isn’t true because any action that has to be constantly lied about or defended is not good for someone.
 However, substance abusers are so adept at lying to people and denying their problem that they largely believe their own lies.

 It takes a huge shock to the system for a substance abuser to admit to needing help.
 Up until that point, any help that is offered is effectively useless.
 Someone in denial will smile and go along with all suggestions to appease people.
 But the whole time, they are just telling themselves that they don’t need any help and everyone is mistaken.
 With a closed mind, rehabilitation cannot take place.